-- Additional website-building features (membership, HD video, age confirmation, site search, etc.)
+- Additional website-building features (membership, HD video, video background, age confirmation, site search, etc.)

 - Phone support

-Despite the fact this plan has eCommerce functionality, I can’t really recommend this plan, if you plan to use Weebly to accept payments.
+Also, despite the fact it has eCommerce functionality, I can’t really recommend this plan, if you wish to use Weebly to accept payments.
 Sure, the $12 a month for an online shop is great, bordering very close to amazing.
 But sadly, there’s one little problem: the 3% transaction fee.

 If you end up selling a very modest $500-worth of products a month, Weebly will take $15 for itself.
 And just like that, your monthly fee increases to a total of $27.
 In simple terms – if you actually plan to use your shop to sell stuff, it’s pretty difficult to justify picking this plan.

-Instead, I’d recommend this plan for those looking to make personal, portfolio, or maybe even membership websites – after all, those features are made available on the Pro plan.
+Instead, I’d call this a personal plan, good for those looking to make personal, portfolio, or maybe even membership websites – after all, those features are made available on the Pro plan.
 If you’re doing the last one, just pay attention to the member limits: you can’t have more than 100.